 Feature walls are still a huge trend in interiors, as a quick and easy way to inject colour, pattern and personality into a room.

 There are many benefits to an accent wall.
-For one, they encourage us to experiment with pattern – cladding one wall with a statement paper can feel less daunting than the whole room.
-And let’s be honest, it’s also a great way to cover any imperfections!
+For one, they encourage us to experiment with pattern – cladding one wall with a statement paper or creating a flower wall can feel less daunting than the whole room.
+And let's be honest, it's also a great way to cover any imperfections!

 Accent walls are a cost-effective way to update décor for those on a budget - and there’s less paper strip too, so less work when it’s time for a refresh.
 Plus, in smaller spaces, using a dark wallpaper on one wall can trick the eye as the colour registers in the brain as being further away and makes the space feel larger.

 The big question now is… which wall?
 The first step to a feature wall is selecting the best wall to cover, and these steps should make it an easy job.
 Here are four things to consider before you pick up that paintbrush:

 The ideal position for a feature wall is where people naturally focus their attention.
 Often this is opposite the doorway – the first wall they see on entering the room.

 Think about where the eye is drawn.
 Is there a natural focal point?
 If so, that’s the best wall to showcase wallpaper.

 If you want to do something unexpected, don't forget you have the option to jazz up the 'fifth wall' by applying wallpaper or colour to the ceiling.